ArnaanShah/VantaPad/README.md

     ),
 };
 ```
-- The rotary encoder controls volume 🔊 on the base layer, scrolls tabs 📑 on the second layer, and controls brightness 🔆 on the third layer
+- The rotary encoder controls volume on the first layer, scrolls through browser tabs on the second layer, and controls my monitor's brightness on the third layer
-  - Clicking the encoder always will mute the computer's volume
+  - When you press down on the encoder it always mutes the volume
 ```
 const uint16_t PROGMEM encoder_map[][NUM_ENCODERS][2] = {
     [_BASE]   = { ENCODER_CCW_CW(KC_VOLD, KC_VOLU) },